auth0-samples/auth0-angularjs-samples/00-Centralized-Login/README.md

-# Auth0 AngularJS Hosted Login
+# Auth0 AngularJS Centralized Login

 This sample demonstrates how to add authentication to an AngularJS application using Auth0's Lock widget from the hosted login page.
 The sample get its dependencies from npm and a small Node.js server is provided to run the application.